 In order to gain a detailed insight into genomic differences, a single high quality sequence from Malawian S. Enteritidis isolate D7795 was aligned against the P125109 using ABACAS and annotated [51].
 Differences were manually curated against the reference using the Artemis Comparison Tool (ACT)[52].
 Sections of contigs which were incorporated into the alignment, but which did not align with P125109 were manually inspected and compared to the public databases using BLASTn (http://blast.ncbi.nlm.nih.gov).
 When these regions appeared to be novel prophages, they were annotated using the phage search tool PHAST and manually curated [53].
+In order to investigate whether the SNPs and/or indels that were predicted to be responsible for pseudogene formation in D7795 were distinct to that isolate or conserved across both African epidemic clades, all isolates were aligned to P12509 and the relevant SNPs/indels investigated using in-silico PCR of the aligned sequences.
+Manual curation was performed to confirm the nature of all pseudogene-associated SNPs/indels.
+NS-SNPs identified in D7795 were sorted throughout the African clades by extracting and aligning the appropriate gene sequences from P125109 and D7795.
+The coordinates of the NS-SNPs were then used to identify the relevant sequence and determine the nature of the base.

 Accessory genome

 The pangenome for the dataset was predicted using ROARY [54].
 Genes were considered to be core to S. Enteritidis if present in ≥90% of isolates.
+A relaxed definition of core genome was used as assemblies were used to generate it and the more assemblies one uses, the more likely it is that a core gene will be missed in one sample due to an assembly error.
 The remaining genes were considered to be core to the clades/clusters predicted by HierBAPS if present in ≥75% if isolates from within each clade/cluster.
 These genes were then curated manually using ACT to search for their presence and position in P125109 or the improved draft assembly of representative isolates of each of the other clades if not present in P125109.
 Any large accessory regions identified were blasted against the assembled genomes of the entire collection to confirm they were grossly intact.

 Plasmid identification